gnujedi/comm-setup/README.md

 This guide assumes you have an Android type device and a laptop.

-This guide will help you:

-* Use privacy friendly messengers
+# Use privacy friendly messengers
-* Use Tor
-* Encrypt your device
-* Get a password manager (stop reusing passwords for goodness sakes!)
-* Turn on 2-factor-authentication

 ## [Ricochet](https://www.ricochet.im/)